NBISweden/workshop-reproducible-research/pages/navigation-bar/tools-for-reproducible-research.md

 * Clearly organise their bioinformatic projects
 * Use the version control system Git to track and collaborate on code
 * Use the package and environment manager Conda
-* Use and develop pipelines the workflow manager Snakemake
+* Use and develop workflows with Snakemake and Nextflow
-* Use both R Markdown and Jupyter Notebooks to document and generate automated reports for their analyses
+* Use R Markdown and Jupyter Notebooks to document and generate automated reports for their analyses
-* Use both Docker and Singularity to distribute containerized computational environments
+* Use Docker and Singularity to distribute containerized computational environments

 # Application